neondatabase/perftest-sk/README.md

     --skip-tags aws-specific \
     -v deploy.yml
     # '-l compute' can be used to run scripts for compute only
+    # '--skip-tags binaries' can be used to skip binaries upload
 ```

 To test safekeepers work: